SD › Best Time to Visit Boston

 Boston has dozens of museums, including huge national museums, university collections, and private galleries.
 Anytime is a good time for a visit, but expect more crowds during the summer, which is peak time for visitors.
 Plan on visiting early and on weekdays (be out of there by 2:00!) for quieter galleries, especially when visiting interactive exhibits.

-- Leaf Peeping:
+- Best Time for Leaf Peeping:

 Fall brings a burst of color, arriving to Canada as early as September and moving south into Boston in mid to late October, though exact dates vary year by year.
 Many people opt to drive outside the city to see the fall colors, but Boston’s public parks offer plenty of vivid foliage within the city limits.
 Check out Boston Common, the Public Gardens, and the Charles River Esplanade, or take a walk down the many tree-lined streets in Beacon Hill or the Back Bay to see the colors pop.

-- Spending Time on the Water:
+- Best Time to Enjoy the Water:

 The Charles River and Massachusetts Bay are popular attractions in the warmer months.
 Whale watching cruises run from April through October.
 Your best chance for seeing the rare Northern Right whale is from mid-April to early May, while Humpbacks and others are most plentiful from June to September.
 For family-fun Swan Boats in the Public Garden, the season runs from mid-April through October (weather permitting).
 Romantic gondolas cruise the Charles from late May through mid-October.
 Codzilla, the fast and reckless speedboat ride, runs from May through October, but riders will get wet, so it’s best left for the hot months, June through August.
 Kayaking and rowing are popular all summer long, while the Head of the Charles regatta (the largest 2-day regatta in the world) takes over the river on the second-to-last weekend of October.